 Nat Map’s Orroral Astro Geodetic Observatory circa mid-1970s.

 Image from Pearlman (1977).

 The brickwork for the observatory was built by Department of Works contractors.
 The double-brick cylindrical-shaped structure was 25 feet high with a 28.5 feet external diameter (Wise, 2019).
 The aluminium observatory dome was supplied by United States manufacturer Ash Dome.
-In 1974, this company’s sole representative, an American, was assisted by Nat Mappers Andy Rodgers and Noel Templeman (1944-2009) to place the dome on top of the observatory structure.
+In 1974, this company’s sole representative, an American, was assisted by Nat Mappers Andy Rogers and Noel Templeman (1944-2009) to place the dome on top of the observatory structure.

 The aluminium sheets for the dome were up to 30 feet in length and were ferried to the observatory site by Andy and Noel in a Nat Map RLCH model Bedford 4‑wheel drive truck.
-No crane was available for the dome installation and this 3-man crew used a scaffold to man-handle the dome sheets into position (Rodgers, 2019).
+No crane was available for the dome installation and this 3-man crew used a scaffold to man-handle the dome sheets into position (Rogers, 2019).